ojalaw/Formula_One_Quiz/README.md

 ### Future updates
 The are a number of updates i would like to implement in the future.
 One update that could be included is a light/dark version of the quiz.
-I would also like to add more Formula 1 related animations, audio and images on the site.In addition, a leaderboard that extends further than local storage and has a database attached to it.
+I would also like to add more Formula 1 related animations, audio and images on the site.
+In addition, a leaderboard that extends further than local storage and has a database attached to it.

 ## Features